-This is +/- 12v dual power supply circuit diagram using 7812 and 7912.
+This is a +/- 12v dual power supply circuit diagram using 7812 and 7912.
 We use an LM7812 voltage regulator IC for +12V and LM7912 for -12V.
-This circuit is suitable for a preamplifier tone control with OP-AMP circuit.
-It can deliver an output current not more than 1A.
+This circuit is suitable for a preamplifier tone control with an OP-AMP circuit.
+It can deliver an output current of not more than 1A.

-I will show you, with an interesting concept.
+I will show you, an interesting concept.
 When we build a small preamplifier circuit.
 It needs to use a power supply.
-It requires low supply current is only 100mA.
-But It is special that the need for dual voltage in three terminals positive, negative and ground.
+It requires a low supply current is only 100mA.
+But It is special that the need for dual voltage in three terminals positive, negative, and ground.
 So, we use a 12V dual power supply.

 How does it work

-There are two circuits ideas for you choosing by your working.
-The first circuit use half wave rectifier.
-Second is full wave rectifier.
+There are two circuit ideas for you choosing by your work.
+The first circuit use half-wave rectifier.
+The second is full-wave rectifier.

 Low current version